triton-inference-server/server/docs/build.rst

 built as a separate shared library that the inference server dynamically loads when the model repository contains a model that uses that custom backend.
-There are a couple of ways you can build your custom backend into a shared libary, as described in the following sections.
+There are a couple of ways you can build your custom backend into a shared library, as described in the following sections.

 Build Using CMake